SafetyGraphics/SafetyGraphics.github.io/README.md

 ## Background

 The Interactive Safety Graphics (ISG) subteam of the ASA Biopharm-DIA Safety Working Group is an interdisciplinary effort that, amongst other things, seeks to provide a clinical safety workflow for monitoring during clinical development in an open source model.
+For more details see:

-Click [here](about) to learn more about our team's motivation, see a full list of team members.
-You can also explore our [road map](roadmap) to learn more about our active and planned projects.
+- [About Page](about.md) - learn more about our team's motivation and see a full list of team members
+- [Road Map](roadmap.md) - learn more about our active and planned projects
+- [Contribution guidelines](CONTRIBUTING.md) - learn about how to contribute code to the project

 ## safetyGraphics R Package